To our shareholders and investors

 1. Operating and financial review

-During the fiscal year (from April 1, 2023 to March 31, 2024), the global economy generally remained favorable, despite a slowdown in the Chinese economy and concerns of an economic slowdown due to monetary tightening in Europe and the United States.
+During the fiscal year (from April 1, 2024 to December 31, 2024), the global economy remained generally favorable, despite downside risks associated with the sluggish Chinese economy and concerns about a slowdown in the U.S. economy.

-Consequently, the Group posted operating income of 62,079 million yen, up 5.5% from the previous fiscal year, and ordinary income of 64,207 million yen, up 7.4%.
-Net income attributable to shareholders of the parent company was 45,461 million yen, up 10.2%.
-Sales, operating income, ordinary income, and net income attributable to shareholders of the parent company reached new record highs for the second consecutive year.
+Consequently, the Group posted operating income of 71,546 million yen, up 36.3% from the same period the previous fiscal year, and ordinary income of 74,498 million yen, up 37.0%.
+Net income attributable to shareholders of the parent company was 57,086 million yen, up 50.6%.

 The above forecast values are our projections based on information available at the time of this release and contain various uncertainties.
 Actual results may differ materially from forecast values due to factors such as changes in the business performance of the Company.